The classy letters left in the Oval Office from one president to another

 George”

-In a 2018 op-ed after Bush’s death, Clinton recalled the letter, writing, “No words of mine or others can better reveal the heart of who he was than those he wrote himself.
-He was an honorable, gracious and decent man …”
+In a 2018 op-ed after Bush’s death, Clinton recalled the letter, writing: “No words of mine or others can better reveal the heart of who he was than those he wrote himself.
+He was an honorable, gracious and decent man. …”

 Bush and Clinton later became friends when they worked together on tsunami relief in 2005.
 By that time, Bush’s son, George W. Bush, had become president and won a second term.
-And just as had been done for him, Clinton left the younger Bush a welcome note in the Oval Office.
+Just as had been done for him, Clinton left the younger Bush a welcome note in the Oval Office.

 “Dear George,